Artists Gilbert & George debut new work in Hong Kong

 The 292 pictures are the largest series of work to date created by the pair, and 22 are being shown in Hong Kong's new White Cube Gallery before going on a global tour.

-The couple, who frequently speak in tandem, said that their conservative views, polite behaviour and meticulously well-groomed appearance allowed them to explore subversive subject matter without offending.
+The couple, who frequently speak in tandem, said that their conservative views, polite behavior and meticulously well-groomed appearance allowed them to explore subversive subject matter without offending.

 "We all are interested to de-shock and are very privileged to bring our exhibition of our London pictures to Hong Kong.
 We love showing our pictures wherever there are people," Passmore said.